1/8/20 BY DAN ULLOA

 Governor Phil Murphy spoke briefly at the reorganization meeting.
 He made pleasant comments regarding the county and his relationship with Middlesex County Democratic Chair Kevin McCabe.
 Murphy campaigned on legalization and has been pushing it with varying degrees of success since taking office.

-Assembly Speaker Craig Coughlin (D-Middlesex) also of Woodbridge has generally been in favor of cannabis reform.
+Assembly Speaker Craig Coughlin (D-Middlesex) also from Woodbridge has generally been in favor of cannabis reform.
 He also spoke at the meeting, praising the Freeholders and the work they’ve done.

 Middlesex County Government Business